TritonDataCenter/manatee/docs/man/manatee-adm.md

   "replay\_location" field in Postgres's "pg\_stat\_replication" view.
 * `pg-lag`: If upstream replication is established, this corresponds to the difference between now and "pg\_last\_xact\_replay\_timestamp()".
-This is intended to be a measure of how far asynchronous replication is lagging, but it's only useful for that purpose if data is actually being written upstream.
+This is intended to be a measure of how far replication is lagging, but it's only useful for that purpose if data is actually being written upstream.

 **Example output**